nfdi4plants/nfdi4plants.github.io/src/content/events/2024-10-16_DataSteward-Circle.md

 title: DataSteward Circle
 category: Meeting
 audience: [DataStewards]
-excerpt: 'Exchange best practices about creating ARCs.
+description: 'Exchange best practices about creating ARCs.
 Updates on tools and services as well as annotation support, that will make your work as Data Stewards easier.'
 when:
   -
     start: 2024-10-16T09:00:00